-Cambridge, UK, April 19, 2017: Owlstone Medical, a diagnostics company developing a breathalyzer for disease, today announced it has entered into collaboration with Mayo Clinic, the leading US non-profit medical practice, education, and medical research group.
-The company’s FAIMS technology is being used in a clinical trial to evaluate its performance as a rapid, point-of-care test to non-invasively assess the adequacy of bowel preparation prior to colonoscopy.
+Cambridge, UK, April 19, 2017: Owlstone Medical, a diagnostics company developing a breathalyzer for disease, today announced it has entered into a clinical trial agreement with Mayo Clinic.
+The company’s technology will be used in a clinical trial to evaluate bowel preparation adequacy for patients undergoing colonoscopy.

 Colonoscopies are one of the most common gastrointestinal endoscopic procedures with approximately 14 million procedures performed annually in the USA.
 It is estimated that up to a quarter of these procedures have inadequate bowel preparation, resulting in the need for repeat colonoscopies or increasing the risk that diagnosis of disease, such as colorectal cancer, will be missed.